 About me

-I am a research scientist at Facebook Reality Labs, working at the intersection of computational cognitive science and machine learning to make the future of augmented/virtual reality awesome.
+I am a research scientist at the fundamental AI research (FAIR) lab at Meta, where I lead the human data program for the AI Research Agents project.
+Previously at FAIR, I led a workstream focused on foundation models for surface electromyography (EMG) and before that, I was at Facebook Reality Labs, where I created and led the team behind AEPsych, a platform for adaptive experimentation for human perception and perceptually-informed outcomes.
 I did my postdoc with Jon Cohen at the the Princeton Neuroscience Institute, and my Ph.D at the University of Michigan with Rick Lewis and Satinder Singh.
-I got into science working as an RA for Colin Phillips at the University of Maryland Cognitive Neuroscience of Language Lab, and writing my undergrad linguistics thesis with Maria Piñango at Yale, in between which I had a brief stint managing a multimillion-dollar emerging-markets product for Gartner.
+I got into science working as an RA for Colin Phillips at the University of Maryland Cognitive Neuroscience of Language Lab, and writing my undergrad linguistics thesis with Maria PiƱango at Yale, in between which I had a brief stint managing a multimillion-dollar emerging-markets product for Gartner.